The Workers’ Toolkit

 non-denial of “we haven’t found evidence to prove this”.
 Why should

-enable a genocide?
+a genocide?

 -